 What product categories are available in Matter?

-The first version of the Matter standard, published in October 2022, supports a selection of product groups (more are in the works):
+The first version of the Matter standard, published in October 2022, supported a selection of device categories:

 Light (lamps and switches)